 - Expand the professional skills and capacity of the arts leader

-- Include a highly collaborative community outreach and engagement component, particularly with a community or group in need of assistance
+- Include a highly collaborative community engagement component, particularly with a community or group in need of assistance

 - Incorporate a plan for a continuing relationship and/or remote follow-up with the community being served